 The Fuel Consumption Label is an Australian Government initiative to promote consumer demand for vehicles with good fuel efficiency and lower greenhouse impact.
 All new vehicles up to 3.5 tonnes gross vehicle mass sold in Australia, regardless of fuel or body type, are required to have a Fuel Consumption Label on the front windscreen.
 This includes passenger cars, four wheel drives and light commercial vehicles.
-The label indicates how many litres of fuel a vehicle will use to travel 100 kilometres and how many grams of carbon dioxide the vehicle would emit for each kilometre.
-The lower the numbers, the better the vehicle.

 Learn more: Fuel Consumption Label: Australia website